 Doko’o’osliid is one of proper names for Humphrey’s Peak and it is one of the four primary sacred peaks in Navajo culture.
 The peak is also important for the Hopi.
 For the Navajo four sacred peaks are spaced out around the Navajo territory with Sisnaajini (Blanca Peak, CO), Tsoodzil (Mt.
 Talyor, NM) and Dibe Ntsaa (Hesperus Mtn, CO).
 These peaks are a part of the Navajo creation story.
 When you are on this lone volcano surrounded by vast landscapes you can understand how this peak is special.

 To Arizona and California:

 In many movies you see road trips through the desert towers of Monument Valley, this of course is contrived because it’s not really on any major East-West routes.
-My trip naturally did go through Monument Valley’s red sandstone towers on the way South and West.
-That was an epic road trip to get to both Humphreys and Whitney of Arizona.
+My trip actually did go through Monument Valley’s red sandstone towers as a natural course.

 Very little beta, discovering the line:

 Most people ski the peak from the Arizona Snow Bowl as it’s the shortest approach, however it’s a contrived line and I was looking for a more natural ski line.
 Normally I ski the state high points from the traditional first descent lines, but in this case the first descent from summit is unknown so I was not tied to any line.